 - 🔴 They cannot show you the PVA licence when you ask

-ATM Strategy: When It Makes Sense
+Message Andrew 🤙ATM Strategy: When It Makes Sense

 ATMs in Kuta work fine for emergencies or when you arrive late and money changers are closed.
 The most reliable machines belong to BCA, Mandiri and BNI — avoid third-party ATMs in convenience stores and malls, which charge higher fees and are more commonly targeted for card skimming.

-The cost of an ATM withdrawal in Bali typically includes two separate fees: the local bank's usage fee (IDR 50,000–75,000 per transaction, approximately USD $3–5) plus whatever fee your home bank charges for international withdrawals.
 If your home bank charges a flat fee, withdraw a larger amount each time to reduce the cost per dollar.
-If your bank charges a percentage, multiple smaller withdrawals might work out better — check your card terms.
+If it charges a percentage, multiple smaller withdrawals might work out better.
+Check your card terms.

-Credit cards are accepted at larger restaurants, hotels and shopping centres, but small warungs, local markets, surf schools and most independent businesses are cash only.
-Do not rely on cards for day-to-day spending in Kuta.
+Kuta is largely a cash economy, so do not rely on cards for day-to-day spending.
+Credit cards are accepted at larger restaurants, hotels and shopping centres.
+Small warungs, local markets, surf schools and most independent businesses are cash only.

 Andrew's Take

-I have watched a lot of tourists make this mistake on their first morning: they arrive at Ngurah Rai, see a row of money changers right after baggage claim, and exchange their cash because it is convenient.
-By the time they get to Kuta and walk past the changers on Jalan Legian, they realize they got IDR 14,500 instead of IDR 16,200 per dollar.
+By the time they reach Kuta and walk past the changers on Jalan Legian, they realize they got IDR 14,500 instead of IDR 16,200 per dollar.
 On USD $500 that is roughly USD $55 gone before they have had breakfast.

 For guests I arrange trips for, I often walk them to a money changer I know on the first day.
-It is a five-minute detour and it means they start the trip without having been overcharged on step one.
+It is a five-minute detour, and it means they start the trip without having been overcharged on step one.
 If you want me to point you to the best rate near wherever you are staying in Kuta, just WhatsApp me when you land.

 Frequently Asked Questions